KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

   a. `clusterSelector.matchLabels` = `cluster-type: wl0-gateway-clusterip`
   b. `extraConfigs.featureGates.GatewayAPI` = `true`
   c. `extraConfigs.serviceType` = `ClusterIP`
-  d.
-For more advanced configurations, such as `dataNetwork`, consult the [TKG and NSX ALB documentation](TODO where to link to).

 3. On the management cluster, create a workload cluster configuration file with the following contents: